wrengit/milestone1/README.md

 Users can see what the business is about, read testimonials from previous clients, and read about example events that the business has previously organised.
 This gives a good feel for what they can expect from working with the business.
 Social media links, a contact form, a physical location and phone number, and a contact email cover all methods of communicating should the user wish to proceed.

-Wireframes were made for mobile, table and desktop views.
+Wireframes were made for mobile, tablet and desktop views.
 They can be found [here](https://github.com/wrengit/milestone1/blob/master/wireframes/milestone1wireframes.pdf).
 The finished site differs slightly from the wireframe design, as it became more apparent what would work on the various screen sizes.

 ## Features